ClonyPDF home

 Why Upload Your Photo Here Instead of Editing It Yourself

 Resizing a Brunei photo by hand is where most applications go wrong.
-The 40 × 52 mm format is unusual, the head must sit within a narrow band, and the background has to be genuinely white, not just light grey.
+The 40 × 52 mm format is unusual — no other country in the region uses it — the head must sit within a narrow band, and the background has to be genuinely white, not just light grey.
 Uploading your picture lets the Passport Photo Maker handle all of that automatically, so you skip the guesswork.

 Automatic Crop